Is R1 RCM Inc. (RCM) a Keeper?

-R1 RCM Inc. (NASDAQ:RCM) went up by 4.73% from its latest closing price compared to the recent 1-year high of $27.86.
-The company’s stock price has collected -3.51% of loss in the last five trading sessions.
+R1 RCM Inc. (NASDAQ:RCM) went down by -3.72% from its latest closing price compared to the recent 1-year high of $27.86.
+The company’s stock price has collected -2.59% of loss in the last five trading sessions.
 The Wall Street Journal reported on 01/10/22 that Zynga, Lululemon, Virgin Orbit, Tilray: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in R1 RCM Inc. (NASDAQ :RCM) Right Now?